DAAK543/azure-database-migration571/README.md

-- Failover initiated by selecting by selecting Failover option from the task pane and click yes.
+- Failover initiated by selecting Failover option from the task pane and click yes.
 See images below.